 If you have them, you’ll see that they have a "stuck-on" feel and appearance.
 They’re also typically darker in color than the rest of your skin.
 They can form on any part of your body, but the most common sites are along your hairline, neck (where they can look like small skin tags), under your breast folds, all over your back and on the outside of your forearm, the backs of your hands, tops of your feet, and behind your knees.

-Here's how I tell my patients to use these type of body skin care kits:
+Here's how I tell my patients to use this type of body skin care kit:

-Dermatologist’s Anti-Aging, Exfoliating Skin Care To Control Crusty Age Spots On The Body
+Dermatologist’s Anti-Aging, Exfoliating Skin Care to Control Crusty Age Spots (Skin Barnacles) on The Body

-How to get rid of crusty skin spots:
+How to get rid of crusty skin age spots (skin barnacles):

-- Starting twice a week: In the shower use an exfoliating sponge or cloth, like the Salux Cloth that comes in the kits.
-Squeeze the Triple Action or Glycolic Acid Body Wash on the sponge/cloth and gently massage the skin with it.
-Go easy in the folds and the neck and chest, which can be particularly sensitive.
+- Starting twice a week: In the shower use an exfoliating sponge or cloth, like the Salux Cloth that comes in the kit.
+Squeeze the Triple Action Cleanser on the Salux Cloth and gently massage the skin with it.
+Go easy in the folds, neck and chest.
+These areas can all be sensitive.
 Pay particular attention to areas with barnacles, including the backs of your hands, tops of your feet, behind your knees and back, etc. Rinse well and towel off.

-- Within 3 minutes after toweling off, and no more, apply the glycolic acid body lotion to all of your skin.
-At first, the lotion may sting or tingle a little on your skin, but this usually last for just a few seconds.
-If you want, you can cut the lotion strength in half by mixing it with another plain body lotion, such as my All Natural Face and Body Lotion, in your palm before applying it to your skin.
+- Natural Face and Body Lotion, in your palm before applying it to your skin.
 Gradually, your skin gets healthier and can handle the glycolic lotion without dilution.
 Again, the folds and your neck/chest may be extra sensitive.

-- On the other 5 days of the week, apply a nice and rich body lotion or cream within 3 minutes after the shower.
-You can scrub with the exfoliating cloth/sponge and the glycolic body wash in the shower, or your favorite bath soap (always use a non-drying soap though, such my Natural Shower Gel or Naturally Best Bar Soap).
+- On the other 5 days of the week, apply a nice and rich body lotion or cream within 3 minutes after the shower such as the Natural Face and Body Lotion.
+You can scrub with the exfoliating cloth/sponge and the Triple Action Cleanser in the shower, or your favorite bath soap (mine is my Naturally Best Bar Soap which is fragrance free, non-drying and made with organic natural botanical oils).
 As your skin gets healthier you can use the Glycolic Acid Body Lotion more frequently to get even smoother, softer, barnacle-free results.

 How does exfoliation work to get rid of crusty age spots (seborrheic keratosis) on your body skin?